Daheimm/laravel-passport-2fa/README.md

            use TwoFactorAuthentication

-            php artisanvendor:publish --provider="TwoFA\Providers\TwoFaAppServiceProvider"
+run the migrations

-            php artisanvendor:publish --provider="TwoFA\Providers\TwoFaEventServiceProvider"
+            php artisan migrate

-run the migrations they will add three fields to the users table,also add them to fillable
+they will add three fields to the users table,also add them to fillable

             'google2fa_secret',
             'google2fa_recovery_codes',